 Afghanistan: Briefing and Consultations

-Tomorrow morning (8 March), the Security Council will convene for an open briefing on Afghanistan.
-Special Representative of the Secretary-General and head of the UN Assistance Mission in Afghanistan (UNAMA) Roza Otunbayeva is expected to brief on the Secretary-General’s most recent report on the mission, dated 18 September.
+Tomorrow morning (26 September), the Security Council will convene for an open briefing, followed by closed consultations, on Afghanistan.
+Special Representative of the Secretary-General for Afghanistan and head of the UN Assistance Mission in Afghanistan (UNAMA) Roza Otunbayeva is expected to brief on the Secretary-General’s most recent report on the mission, dated 18 September.
 The Council will also be briefed by UN Women Executive Director Sima Sami Bahous, and by a woman civil society representative who will speak about women’s rights in the country and accountability.

 Council members that have signed on to the Shared Commitments on Women, Peace, and Security (WPS)—Albania, Brazil, Ecuador, France, Gabon, Japan, Malta, Switzerland, the United Arab Emirates (UAE), the UK, and the US—are expected to read a joint statement on Afghanistan ahead of the meeting.

 A major focus of tomorrow’s meeting is expected to be the severe restrictions on the rights of women and girls in the country.
 The briefers and several Council members are likely to cite examples of steps taken by the Taliban in recent months that have further limited women’s freedom of movement, access to education, and participation in employment.
 These include the de facto authorities’ decision in July to close all beauty salons, which previously provided a source of employment and a safe space for social interactions for tens of thousands of Afghan women.
 Some might note that in August the Taliban prevented a group of Afghan women from travelling to the United Arab Emirates (UAE) to attend university and banned women from entering a national park outside Kabul.